Denham is leaving as UK Information Commissioner

 Who forgot to put the job advert out?

 I strongly believe that the DCMS extended Denham’s contract by just over three months to aid their recruitment process because someone forgot to sort it out.

 The launch of the campaign to recruit the next IC was announced on 28th February 2021.
 Find more details here.
 The role was an attractive £200K-ish, Full time, 1 term (approx 4 years).
 It closed on 5th April 2021, which was a little later than the planned 28th March 2021.
-It is yet to be confirmed why it was extended with no comms around it.

 The campaign timeline suggests that we should hear something in Summer.